VEZY/XploRer/README.md

         [waldo](https://waldo.r-lib.org/)

   - [ ] Return the mtg with class data.tree + mtg and remove the
     sections (not a list anymore).
-This wil make the mtg more usable
+This will make the mtg more usable

+  - [ ] Read mtg from XLSX

+  - [x] Replace node name by .symbol name:

+  - [x] Use scale on actual scale, and add a new filter for symbol.

+  - [x] Put back the scene node

 In a more distant future (v2):